annak0366/PlaywrightProject/README.md

 3.Check the console for test results.
 4.Review the generated test report for detailed test outcomes.

-## Steps to creating the Allure report
+## Steps to running tests and creating the Allure report

 1. Install experimental allure playwright reporter with the following command:
    `npm i -D experimental-allure-playwright`